kragen/dumbfts/README.md

 my 12-gigabyte mailbox in under two seconds on my 700MHz laptop.
 (Which sometimes reduces its clock rate to 550MHz.)
 I just updated the index after not doing so for three months, and it took about three hours to index the two new gigabytes of email.
+It manages to index about 24 megabytes per minute, which is a bit faster than I can download my email over my internet connection.

 Feature list
 ------------